 History of Singer Alex Smith’s program for special needs music interaction:

 - As the lead singer of the Australian band, Moving Pictures, Alex Smith is best known for the hit songs “What About Me” and “Never” (heard on the Footloose soundtrack).

-- Most recently, Alex toured with other famous musicians in the Red Hot Summer Tour in Australia.
-He is also releasing a new album in October 2018, but his primary focus is on his This Way In To Music program.
+- Most recently, Alex toured with other famous musicians in the Red Hot Summer Tour in Australia, and he’s just released a new solo Album called THE THREAD.

-- In creating his music program, Alex drew on numerous resources and extensive experience (including experimentation, trial and error) to compile a proprietary system of working with children with Special Needs, using MUSIC as an engagement and social-learning tool.
+- In creating his music interaction program, Alex Smith drew on numerous resources and extensive experience (including experimentation, trial and error) to compile a proprietary system of working with children with Special Needs, using MUSIC as an engagement and social-learning tool

 - Together with Connie May MHST (a researcher/writer with an evidence-based approach), they filmed numerous TWIM sessions over 3 to 4 years (4 families, including 5 children of varying types of neuro-diversity), all in home-based settings, to show what TYPES of music interaction were most effective at having a positive effect